 - Most existing recreational activities will be able to continue in the new national park.

-- Recreational hunting will not be permitted in the new national park.
-However, as part of the legislation to create the parks, the Mount Cole Game Sanctuary is being revoked to provide additional opportunities for recreational deer hunting in the nearby Mount Cole State Forest.
+- Recreational pest hunting will not be permitted in the new national park.
+However, seasonal recreational deer hunting (by stalking) will be permitted in the areas of the park that are currently State Forest, between 1 May and the start of the September school holidays.
+Additionally, as part of the legislation to create the parks, the Mount Cole Game Sanctuary is being revoked to provide additional opportunities for recreational deer hunting in the adjoining Mount Cole State Forest.

 - Recreational prospecting will not be permitted in the new national park (including in the area of the existing Mount Buangor State Park where it is currently not permitted).
 However, there are numerous State forests, regional parks, bushland and historic reserves near the new park where this activity is supported.